Azure/AzureDataLake/docs/PowerShell/FirstSteps.md

 #### Creating a new Azure Data Lake account

+If you are creating a Data Lake account for the first time:

+	Register-AzureProvider -ProviderNamespace "Microsoft.DataLake"

 > NOTE: The account name must only contain lowercase letters and numbers.